nomisreual/books/README.md

 flask db upgrade
 ```

 Note: in case of SQLite, this command also creates the database file before creating the tables.
-Conveniently, the created database SQLite database is stored in the same *instance* folder and as such excluded from version control.
+Conveniently, the created SQLite database is stored in the same *instance* folder and as such excluded from version control.

 Prepolutating the database with dummy data using the following command: